 Teenager Mary Katherine, or M.K. as she prefers to be known, goes to stay with her father.
 He is obsessed with proving the existence of a race of very small people that live in the woods.
 M.K. thinks this is crazy and tries to convince him to give up on such a fruitless endeavour.
 Among the Leaf People in the woods, Queen Tara is about to undergo the ceremony to choose the pod that will be her heir.
 However, Mandrake, the leader of the Boggan insect creatures that also live in the wood and spread only rot and decay, plot to allow the pod to be tainted by darkness.
 Tara flees from the Boggan attack just as M.K. goes for a walk in the woods.
 M.K. sees the tiny queen fall.
 Using her magic, Tara reduces M.K. to her size and gives her the pod for safekeeping.
 Saved by the novice Leaf Man warrior Nod, M.K. passes through the bewildering world of the Leaf People.
 There she must ensure the pod hatches under the light of full moon, while protecting it as Mandrake sends his warriors out to ensure its corruption.

 Epic was the eighth animated film from Blue Sky Studios who have risen through the 00s to become one of the leading commercial US animation studios.
 Blue Sky showed promise with their first couple of films, Ice Age (2002) and Robots (2005).
 Thereafter though, about the time they started to gain a name, their work slipped towards formula with the likes of Horton Hears a Who!
-(2005), Rio (2011), The Peanuts Movie (2015) and Ferdinand (2017), as well as an interminable number of interchangeable Ice Age sequels – Ice Age 2 (2006), Ice Age 3: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012) and Ice Age: Collision Course (2016).
+(2005), Rio (2011), The Peanuts Movie (2015), Ferdinand (2017) and Spies in Disguise (2019), as well as an interminable number of interchangeable Ice Age sequels – Ice Age 2 (2006), Ice Age 3: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012) and Ice Age: Collision Course (2016).

 Epic was the second solo film from Chris Wedge, who co-founded Blue Sky and co-directed Ice Age, solo directed Robots and has acted as a producer on everything else they have put out.
 Epic is based on The Leaf Man and the Brave Good Bugs (2011), a children’s book by William Joyce.
 Joyce’s books have been adapted into other animated films such as Meet the Robinsons (2007) and Rise of the Guardians (2012) and the animated tv series Rolie Polie Olie (1998-2006) and George Shrinks (2000-1).
 Joyce has also been strongly involved in these and has done other work on film with concept artwork for early Pixar films like Toy Story (1995) and A Bug’s Life (1998), graduating to production designer and producer of Blue Sky’s Robots and as animator for the opening credits of Mr Magorium’s Wonder Emporium (2007).